kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

   Troubleshooting the status of a Provisioning Request
 ---

-This doc is about troubleshooting ProvisioningRequests, an API defined by [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/blob/4872bddce2bcc5b4a5f6a3d569111c11b8a2baf4/cluster-autoscaler/provisioningrequest/apis/autoscaling.x-k8s.io/v1beta1/types.go#L41).
+This document helps you troubleshoot ProvisioningRequests which is an API defined by [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/blob/4872bddce2bcc5b4a5f6a3d569111c11b8a2baf4/cluster-autoscaler/provisioningrequest/apis/autoscaling.x-k8s.io/v1beta1/types.go#L41).

-See the details about  Provisioning Request[here](https://cloud.google.com/kubernetes-engine/docs/how-to/provisioningrequest).
+You can see the Provisioning Request [documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/provisioningrequest).

 Provisioning Requests are created in Kueue with [Provisioning Admission Check Controller](/docs/admission-check-controllers/provisioning/), and are treated by Kueue like an [Admission Check](/docs/concepts/admission_check/).
 It means Provisioning Requests needs to succeed for a Workload to be admitted.

 ## Before you begin

-Before you begin further investigation make sure these fundamental requirements are met:
+Before you begin troubleshooting make sure your cluster meets the following requirements:
 - Your cluster's version is at least 1.28.3-gke.1098000 with the Cluster Autoscaler at least 28.122.0
 - Kueue's version is at least 0.5.0
 - You have enabled the `ProvisioningACC` in [the feature gates configuration](/docs/installation/#change-the-feature-gates-configuration)